This content is not available in your preferred language.

 NI hardware and software supports any camera that complies with the AIA GigE Vision Specification version 1.0 or later.
 There are cameras that communicate over Ethernet but are not GigE Vision compliant, so care should be taken to ensure that the manufacturer’s documentation indicates compliance.

 NI hardware and software supports Camera Link cameras that conform to the Camera Link standard (base, medium, full, and extended).
-In contrast to other standards however, Camera Link cameras require a camera file to tell the driver how the camera’s attributes are exposed, so not all Camera Link cameras are supported.To verify if a specific frame grabber is compatible with NI-IMAQ or NI-IMAQdx, check the Vision Acquisition Software Read Me files.To verify if a specific camera is compatible, National Instruments recommends checking the Industrial Camera Advisor.
-If your camera is not found then National Instruments has not tested the camera and does not officially support it, but the following options are still possible:
+In contrast to other standards however, Camera Link cameras require a camera file to tell the driver how the camera’s attributes are exposed, so not all Camera Link cameras are supported.To verify if a specific frame grabber is compatible with NI-IMAQ or NI-IMAQdx, check the Vision Acquisition Software Read Me files.To verify if a specific camera is compatible, NI recommends checking the Industrial Camera Advisor.
+If your camera is not found then NI has not tested the camera and does not officially support it, but the following options are still possible:

 Collaborate with other users in our discussion forums

 A valid service agreement may be required, and support options vary by country.